Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 Introduction

-The Airedale Terrier, often referred to as the “King of Terriers,” is one of the most well-known and versatile dog breeds in the world.
+The Airedale Terrier, often called the "King of Terriers," is one of the world's most well-known and versatile dog breeds.
 Although this breed is known for its hardiness, Airedale Terriers are not immune to certain breed-specific diseases.
-This article highlights these health problems, their symptoms, diagnostic methods, treatment options and preventive measures to ensure the well-being of your Airedale Terrier.
+This article explores these health issues, their symptoms, diagnostic methods, treatment options, and preventative measures to ensure your Airedale Terrier's well-being.

 1. Hip dysplasia (HD)